-After taking over as the Prime Minister, Sheikh Abdullah initiated major land reforms and other policies which benefited ordinary people.
+After taking over as the Prime Minister, Sheikh Abdullah initiated major land reforms and other policies that benefited ordinary people.
 But there was a growing difference between him and the central government about his position on Kashmir’s status.
-He was dismissed in 1953 and kept in detention for a number of years.
+He was dismissed in 1953 and kept in detention for several years.

 The leadership that succeeded him did not enjoy as much popular support and was able to rule the State mainly due to the support of